 You can also use AppLinked on Android phones and tablets, Android TVs, and PCs with any Android operating system, such as Chrome OS.

 Why Should I Use AppLinked?

 Applinked is a brilliant option for downloading a large number of files in one go.
-Instead of having your data scattered across several applications, you may arrange them in a single, convenient space.
+You can arrange them in a single, convenient location instead of having your data scattered across several applications.

 It’s also a fantastic resource for discovering new programs and other helpful information.

 Plus, you are not restricted to any one file hosting service.
 You are free to upload your files anywhere you choose.

 The only qualification is that your hosting provider links your files directly.